jpamata/jpamata.github.io/_posts/2021-07-07-patterns-algorithmic-thinking.md

 It's all about pattern recognition.
 For example in this case, here's a sample of patterns I recall from going through a few algorithm problems:

+- fast lookup or checking for duplicates? hashmaps

 - Partition an array?
 Quicksort or DFS

 - Implement a cache?
 Start thinking of queues or if it really needs a key like an LRU or memcache, then hashtables.